julelang/manual/src/introduction/scopes.md

 \- [Anonymous Functions and Closures](/common-concepts/functions/anonymous-functions)\
 \- [Memory Model of Deferred Scopes](/memory/memory-model#deferred-scopes)

+> Deferred scopes are always synchronous.
+> They execute just before function return and cannot be async.

 ## Unsafe Scopes
 Unsafe scopes allows to use Unsafe Jule.
 Declares with the `unsafe` keyword.